-We are optimistic about our longer-term growth opportunities in the diverse end markets we serve.
+We are optimistic about our long-term growth opportunities in the diverse end markets we serve.
 We also support our customers with parts and consumables, so a significant percentage of our revenue is recurring.
-The combination of the Company's core strength in the direct-sales model and product innovation, combined with the new NBS Next growth framework, should deliver sustainable profitable growth.
-We expect the first quarter of 2021 sales growth to be approximately 2 to 3 percent as compared to the first quarter of 2020.
+The combination of the Company's core strength in the direct-sales model and product innovation, combined with the Ascend Strategy, should deliver sustainable profitable growth.
+We expect to deliver increased sales and earnings in 2022 compared to 2021.